GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/api/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VWHZBsZYJIhdoSh2efcu.png", alt="The result of the console.table() example above.", width="800", height="455" %}

-By default, `table.console()` logs all table data.
+By default, `console.table()` logs all table data.
 To display a single column or a subset of columns, you can use the second optional parameter and specify column name or names as a string or an array of strings.
 For example:

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/S3lXtYbN6K0IqFBvKj19.png", alt="A subset of columns in a table logged with console.table().", width="800", height="455" %}